In the spring of 2019, “Zillow Home Loans” was launched by its parent company Zillow.

 Despite this, they pivoted into a full-service mortgage lender that now offers both home purchase loans and refinances to consumers in 49 states and D.C.
 They are not licensed in New York state.

-Last year, Zillow Home Loans funded roughly $1.5 billion in home loans, with a near-50/50 split between purchases and mortgage refinances.
+Last year (2023 most recent data), Zillow Home Loans funded roughly $1.5 billion in home loans, with a 99% purchases and just 1% mortgage refinances.

-They are most active in the state of California, along with Florida, Georgia, Texas, and Washington.
+They are most active in the state of Georgia, followed by Arizona, North Carolina, California, Texas, Florida, and Colorado.

 How to Apply with Zillow